iamJakeRobbins/MasteryTracking/meetup.md

-# November Denber Ember Meetup!
+# November Dember Ember Meetup!

 This past wednesday I attended the monthly Ember meetup organized by our very own Kyle Coberly.
 The meetup primarily consisted of a livestream of a Q&A session held in Boston with several members of the core Ember development team.